jafl/YUI-3-Stockpile/README.md

 ----------------

-To enable rapid iteration during development, configure an instance of combo-dev.js to load your raw source files for the modules you are currently working on.
+To enable rapid iteration during development, configure an instance of combo-dev.js to load your local files for the modules you are currently working on.
 All other modules will be requested from the fallback combo handler, usually an instance of combo.js.

 combo-dev.js requires a config file, because you typically run a separate instance for each project that you are working on: